hkirk/ST2ITS2_Material/slide_server/slides/Week 2/files.md

 * Generic way to work with sequences of bytes (come to this later)
     * Specific for Files, Network, ...
 * Reader/Writer - reads/writes specific types of data
-    * Stream, String, bıinary, ...
+    * Stream, String, Binary, ...

 ----